 Angela F. Micklos was born in Illinois and was raised in Illinois, Maryland, New York, and Utah.
 She completed undergraduate studies at Utah State University and received her Juris Doctorate degree from the University of Utah College of Law in 1992.
 Angela litigated felony post-conviction matters statewide as an Assistant Attorney General for six years.
-After leaving the Attorney General's Office, Angela spent almost eleven years as a Deputy Salt Lake County District Attorney, where she served as a line prosecutor, as well as supervisor of the Narcotics Enforcement Unit, and most recently the Special Victim Unit.
-Angela was appointed by Governor Gary R. Herbert on October 1, 2009, and was named Vice Chair in August 2010.
+After leaving the Attorney General's Office, Angela spent almost eleven years as a Deputy Salt Lake County District Attorney where she served as a line prosecutor and supervisor of the Narcotics Enforcement Unit and later the Special Victim Unit.

 Board Member: Jesse Gallegos

 Jesse Gallegos has a Bachelor of Science degree in Political Science and a Juris Doctorate from the University of Utah.
 Jesse began his career with the state at the State Auditor's Office, and then with the Department of Administrative Services/Finance.
 He then moved into to the legal arena with several law clerkships and teaching fellowships.
 Jesse returned to state service with the Department of Corrections where he served in various capacities, including Project Coordinator, Legislative Liason, Community Relations Director, and Deputy Executive Director.

 Jesse was appointed to the Utah Board of Pardons and Parole by Governor Leavitt in July 2003.